WHO warns there's no evidence of coronavirus immunity as global death toll reaches 200,000

-The health body tweeted that it was continuing to review the evidence on antibody responses to COVID-19, adding that most studies suggest that people who have recovered from the infection have antibodies to fight the virus.
+The WHO tweeted that it was continuing to review the evidence on antibody responses to COVID-19, adding that most studies suggest that people who have recovered from the infection have antibodies to fight the virus.

 "However, some of these people have very low levels of antibodies in their blood," it said.

-It also advised against the use of so-called “immunity passports,” which have been mooted in some countries as a way to enable people to travel or return to work on the assumption that they are immune to the virus.
+It also advised against the use of so-called immunity passports, which have been suggested in some countries as a way to allow people to travel or return to work on the assumption that they are immune to the coronavirus that causes COVID-19.

 At this point in the pandemic, the WHO said, there is not enough evidence about the effectiveness of antibody-mediated immunity to guarantee the accuracy of such passports or "risk-free" immunity certificates.

-Most people who are infected with COVID-19 will develop an antibody response that will provide “some level of protection," it later clarified, but it does not yet know what that level is or how long the immunity will last.
+Most people who are infected with COVID-19 will develop antibody responses that will provide "some level of protection," it later clarified, but it does not yet know what that level is or how long the immunity will last.

-The WHO warning comes as the worldwide death toll for the coronavirus surpassed 200,000 on Saturday, according to a tally by Johns Hopkins University, with the total number of confirmed cases worldwide now standing at nearly 2.9 million.
+The WHO warning came as the worldwide death toll for the coronavirus surpassed 200,000 on Saturday, according to a tally by Johns Hopkins University, with the total number of confirmed cases worldwide at nearly 2.9 million.

-In the U.S., more than 53,000 people have died from the virus, with the number of confirmed cases nearing one million.
+In the U.S., more than 53,000 people have died from the virus, with the number of confirmed cases nearing 1 million.

-As the country continues to battle the epidemic, the White House is considering scaling back President Donald Trump's daily briefings on the coronavirus situation as Trump’s aides and allies are increasingly worried that his lengthy appearances are backfiring politically.
+As the country continues to battle the epidemic, the White House is considering scaling back President Donald Trump's daily briefings, as his aides and allies are increasingly worried that his lengthy appearances are backfiring politically.

 Trump may do fewer coronavirus briefings at urging of White House alliesApril 25, 202001:49

-Those concerns reached an inflection point when the president suggested Thursday that people might be able to inject household cleaning items or disinfectants to deter the coronavirus, prompting backlash from the medical community.
-Trump later said his remarks were sarcasm.
+The concerns reached an inflection point when the president suggested Thursday that people might be able to inject household cleaning items or disinfectants to deter the coronavirus, prompting backlash from the medical community.
+Trump later said his remarks were intended as sarcasm.

 After the U.S. saw nationwide protests over stay-in-place orders, anti-lockdown protesters in Germany's capital, Berlin, demonstrated Saturday against the coronavirus restrictions.